guardian/csnx/docs/project-imports/dcr.md

 We use NX in CSNX to handle our build processes.
 Pre-relocation we intend to add NX to the `dotcom-rendering` monorepo.

-We need to discover whether it makes most sense to use `project.json` or NPM scripts in conjunction with NX.

 The setup should be as close as possible to CSNX.

 ## Identify unused config files in AR/DCR